WRKampi/extensisq/README.md

 Currently, several explicit Runge Kutta methods (for non-stiff problems) are provided.

-Three explicit Runge Kutta methods of order 5 are implemented:
+Three explicit Runge Kutta methods of order 5 and two variants are implemented:
 * `BS45`: efficient solver with an accurate high order interpolant by Bogacki and Shampine [1].
 The variant `BS45_i` has a free, lower order interpolant.
 * `CK45`: variable order solver by Cash and Karp, tailored to solve non-smooth problems efficiently [2].
 The variant `CK45_o` is a fixed (fifth) order method with the same coefficients.
 * `Ts45`: relatively new solver (2011) by Tsitouras, optimized with fewer simplifying assumptions [3].